Kuon-dev/assigment-epda-ear/README.md

 # Assignment EPDA EAR

 This is a Jakarta EE project built with Gradle.
+This is not meant for production type deployment as it is a legacy system with flaws, use it as a learning material instead.

 ## Prerequisite